GuiDecker/guidecker/README.md

 ### Heyy!
 I am GuiLherme👋

-Student developer who breaths technology is in love for coding, look forward to making the world better with my skills.
+developer who breaths technology is in love for coding, look forward to making the world better with my skills.

 ##